Frequently Asked Questions

 Where can I buy tickets?

-Do I need a physical ticket or can I show a digital ticket when I arrive?
+Do I need to show my ticket when I arrive?

 Do I need a ticket for all of The Library Presents events?